pmndrs/zustand/readme.md

 ```

 Alternatively, a special `createContext` is provided since v3.5,
-which avoid misusing the store hook.
+which avoids misusing the store hook.

 ```jsx
 import create from 'zustand'